Accountable to You

 The Stratford General Hospital Foundation recognizes your right to confidentiality and pledges to protect your privacy.
 We adhere to all applicable privacy legislation in Canada, the privacy guidelines of the Canadian Centre for Philanthropy; and abide by the Donor Bill of Rights and the Code of Ethical Principles and Standards of Professional Practice developed by the Association of Fundraising Professionals, the Canadian Centre for Philanthropy and the Association of Healthcare Philanthropy.

-Please read our privacy statement online or call 272-8210 ext.
+Please review our privacy policy or call 272-8210 ext.
 2627 or email [email protected].

 To further protect your privacy, the Foundation does not sell, trade or otherwise share our donor’s names.